jspong/jspong.github.io/resume.md

 ## Currently

 `August 2019 - present`
-Working as a Senior Software Engineer at
+Working as a Software Engineer at
 [Confluent, Inc.,](https://confluent.io) on the Quality Engineering Team.